RohanKishibeCN/gm-checkin-miniapp/README.md

-# GM Check-in App
+# GM Check-in MiniApp

-A daily check-in application built for the Farcaster ecosystem with Base chain integration.
+A daily check-in MiniApp built for the Farcaster ecosystem with Base chain integration.

 ## Features